dnlbauer/WHAM/README.md

 Error analysis
 ---
 WHAM can perform error analysis using the bayesian bootstrapping method.
-Every simulation window is assumed to be an individual set of data point.
+Every simulation window is assumed to be an individual set of data points.
 By calculating probabilities N times with randomly assigned weights for each window, one can estimate the error as standard deviation between the N bootstrapping runs.
 For more details see *Van der Spoel, D. et al. (2010). g_wham—A Free Weighted Histogram Analysis Implementation Including Robust Error and Autocorrelation Estimates, JCTC, 6(12), 3713-3720*.